evs-chris/raport/README.md

 Raport is a text/html reporting tool that takes one or more json data sources and uses a template to generate delimited text (csv, tsv, etc) or html that can be paginated for printing.
 When printing paged reports from chromium-based browsers, turn off the margins, as they're built into the report, and be sure to match the paper size and orientation.

+While reports are it's main goal, raport templates happen to be pretty decent at rendering other sorts of printable media, like form letters, menus, and brochures.

 ## Reports

 There are three ways to run reports: as delimited text using a single datasource, as a flowed html report using as many datasources as you like, and as a paged html report using as many datasources as you like.
 Any report datasource can be filtered and sorted, as can be seen in the data section below.